joeledwardson/JSON-node-editor/dev_log.md

 ## 24/02/22

 - [x] What happens if an object in schema is a `$ref` but that is actually just data?
 No data contained in schema so no problem
+- [ ] Need to modify select controls props on schema updating - and name control props